 - Visiting your local dentist at least twice a year for an exam and cleaning.

-Your local Sacramento dentist at the Marconi Dental Group is ready to help you fight oral bacteria and maintain your heart health.
+Your local Carmichael dentist at the Marconi Dental Group is ready to help you fight oral bacteria and maintain your heart health.
 If you haven’t been to the dentist in the last six months, make your appointment today!